roh1tns/Basic-GAN/README.md

 # Basic-GAN
-A basic GAN using PyTorch
+A basic GAN that generates handwritten numbers using PyTorch.
+Trained with MNIST dataset,